mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

             - With `&&`
             - With `||`
             - With `==`
+            - max of all children.
+Sum of all chidren. etc
             - If you have a local property and are updating your sum/max, then you don't need to return a value.
 You just mutate the property of yours...
             - Other ways

-        This recursive call will ultimately always lead to hitting a base case i.e. stop recursing.
-Trust the process. 😉 */
+        This recursive call will ultimately always lead to hitting a base case that stops recursing.
+Trust the process.
+Don't try to pre-emptively end it within the normal recursion 😉
+    */
 }